Code4HR/hrt-bus-api/README.md

 [bus.codeforhamptonroads.org](http://bus.codeforhamptonroads.org)

 ## Problem
-HRT exposes the real time location of there buses at `ftp://216.54.15.3/Anrd/hrtrtf.txt`.
+HRT exposes the real time location of their buses at `ftp://216.54.15.3/Anrd/hrtrtf.txt`.
 Unfortunately, this file gives us less than five minutes of data and most of the entries don't have a route number associated with them.
 Riders lookup bus information by route number, so without it, the data isn't very useful.

 ## Solution